KomodoPlatform/developer-docs/docs/010-cryptoconditions/_133-cc-gateways.md

 `./komodo-cli -ac_name=HELLOWORLD sendrawtransaction HEX_DATA_HERE`

 This returns a transaction id, which is the **oracleid**.

 Register as a publisher for the oracle using [`oraclesregister`](#oraclesregister):

+`./komodo-cli -ac_name=HELLOWORLD oraclesregister ORACLE_ID DATA_FEE_IN_SATOSHIS`

+Broadcast the returned HEX value:

+`./komodo-cli -ac_name=HELLOWORLD sendrawtransaction HEX_DATA_HERE`

+Then you have to subscribe to it for getting the UTXOs for data publishing.
+The number of data publishing transactions you can perform in a block is equal to the number of active subscriptions there are.

+Get the **data-publisher's pubkey** from the `oracesinfo` call:

+`./komodo-cli -ac_name=HELLOWORLD oraclesinfo ORACLE_ID`

+**oracleid**.

+Register as a publisher for the oracle using [`oraclesregister`](#oraclesregister):